joshgerdes/jekyll-uno/_posts/2014-06-03-wildstar-client-version-match-game-server-version.md

 ---
-title: 'Wildstar &#8211; Client version does not match the game server version'
+title: Wildstar Client version does not match the game server version
-permalink: /win/wildstar-client-version-match-game-server-version/

 categories:
   - Windows
+date: 2014-06-03 00:00:00 +1300
 ---

 This error seems to be happening mostly to us New Zealand players.. looks like a DNS issue.
 The fix is to use a VPN tunnel for when you first open a launcher or edit the host file.

 To edit the Host file do the following: